mongodb/docs/source/administration/replication-architectures.rst

 :term:`replication lag` is minimal or non-existent.
 You may wish to create a dedicated :ref:`hidden node <replica-set-hidden-members>` for the purpose of creating backups.

+TODO: Glitch in the matrix: "a replica set member for dedicated backup for dedicated backup purposes"

 If this node have journaling enabled, you can safely use standard :ref:`block level backup methods <block-level-backup>` to create a